vtalpaert/phone-imu/README.md

     ```

 1. calculate mean and std of time difference between two samples (with get_first_data as well).
 Tip: Define a `mean` function for clearer code, it will use the built-ins `sum` and `len`
 1. explain the difference between taking the mean every hundred values ('slow average'), and updating the mean at each value ('running average').
 Bonus, try other smoothing functions than the mean.
+See bellow for example.

-Example of different mean strategies :
+Example of the plot to include in your report :

 ![different mean strategies](docs/different_mean_strategies.png)

+To plot this, you can use my first function from `draw.py`.

 How to submit homework :